 Last Spring, Malia Obama announced that she would defer her Harvard acceptance to take a gap year.
 We’re on pins and needles to learn how she plans to spend her time away from the classroom and excited for her to join the thousands of other young adults annually who elect to take a gap year.

 Malia’s announcement really put gap year on the map in the United States (it’s been a common practice in the U.K. and Australia for years).
-National publications The Boston Globe, The Seattle Times, Business Insider, and Yahoo News have featured gap year.
+National publications The Boston Globe, Business Insider, and Yahoo News have featured gap year.
 Even Benedict Cumberbatch can’t avoid the gap year spotlight.

 Schools like Harvard and Princeton have endorsed gap years because they recognize how a year outside the classroom benefits students.